 Click on the link below to download and print this beautiful infographic!

 36 Benefits of Acting Lessons Infographic ©Bonnie J. Wallace, 2018

 Not everyone who loves to act should be a professional actor.
 But if your kid or teen has their heart set on it and you want to help them have their best chance at that dream, I can help you raise the odds of their success.
 Investing in a single consultation with me can save you years of time, thousands of dollars, and give you peace of mind.

-If you’re ready for some help getting started, or are already down the road but looking to get un-stuck, schedule a Skype or in-person consultation with me today.
+If you’re ready for some help getting started, or are already down the road but looking to get un-stuck, schedule a Zoom consultation with me today.
 We’ll cover the issues where you know you need help, as well as some issues you may not even be aware of!

 Did this post help you?
 Share it with someone who would enjoy it!
 Thanks!